 “God is so good, so very, very good to the little fishes that I do not believe he would let their Inspector suffer shipwreck at last…I am going on a long journey where I think I shall see a great many curious animals.
 This journey I must go alone.”

 Perhaps, I am projecting my own uncertainties onto Buckland, whose writing in his final years, posthumously published, is laced with an uncharacteristic irascibility and detectable levels of rancour, if not outright bitterness.

 Buckland had many unfulfilled ambitions but he led a very full life of indefatigable enquiry.
 It is his endless wonderment at the provisons of nature that I find to be his most admirable trait.
-We may argue about how humanity came to be gifted with this wonderful world, but we would surely agree that it is a very great treasure.
+We may argue about how humanity came to be gifted with this wonderful world, but we must surely agree that it is a very great treasure.

 I’d like to thank Evelyn Watson at the RSA for kindly supplying important information about Frank Buckland’s involvement with the Society.